gjoyce42/Technical_Writing/Author Resources.md

 ## Lesson Objectives & Outcomes
 ### Objectives:
 Prospective authors of tutorials for PierceHacker should be able to use this tutorial as a guideline to make their own.
-The raw text for
+The raw text for this tutorial is available as well.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ0NzcwNDAxMywxMjU4ODk1MDczLC03ND
+eyJoaXN0b3J5IjpbLTM3MzUyNDU0MiwxMjU4ODk1MDczLC03ND
 E4MDkzMjldfQ==
 -->